-Field Description RTS Threshold Specify a Request to Send (RTS) Threshold value between 0 and 2347.
-The RTS threshold indicates the number of octets in an MPDU, below which an RTS/CTS handshake is not performed.
-Changing the RTS threshold can help control traffic flow through the AP, especially one with a lot of clients.
-If you specify a low threshold value, RTS packets will be sent more frequently.
-This will consume more bandwidth and reduce the throughput of the packet.
-On the other hand, sending more RTS packets can help the network recover from interference or collisions which might occur on a busy network, or on a network experiencing electromagnetic interference.
-Maximum Stations Specify the maximum number of stations allowed to access this AP at any one time.
-You can enter a value between 0 and 200.
-Transmit Power Enter a percentage value for the transmit power level for this AP.
-The default value, which is 100 %, can be more cost-efficient than a lower percentage since it gives the AP a maximum broadcast range and reduces the number of APs needed.
+Field Description Transmit Power Enter a percentage value for the transmit power level for this AP.
+The default value, which is 100%, can be more cost-efficient than a lower percentage since it gives the AP a maximum broadcast range and reduces the number of APs needed.
 To increase capacity of the network, place APs closer together and reduce the value of the transmit power.
 This helps reduce overlap and interference among APs.
 A lower transmit power setting can also keep your network more secure because weaker wireless signals are less likely to propagate outside of the physical location of your network.
 Fixed Multicast Rate Select the multicast traffic transmission rate you want the AP to support.
-Legacy Rate Sets Check the transmission rate sets you want the AP to support and the basic rate sets you want the AP to advertise: Rates are expressed in megabits per second.
-Supported Rate Sets indicate rates that the AP supports.
+Rate Sets Check the transmission rate sets you want the AP to support and the basic rate sets you want the AP to advertise: Rates are expressed in megabits per second. • Supported Rate Sets indicate rates that the AP supports.
 You can check multiple rates (click a check box to select or de-select a rate).
-The AP will automatically choose the most efficient rate based on factors like error rates and distance of client stations from the AP.
-Basic Rate Sets indicate rates that the AP will advertise to the network for the purposes of setting up communication with other APs and client stations on the network.
+The AP will automatically choose the most efficient rate based on factors like error rates and distance of client stations from the AP. • Basic Rate Sets indicate rates that the AP will advertise to the network for the purposes of setting up communication with other APs and client stations on the network.
 It is generally more efficient to have an AP broadcast a subset of its supported rate sets.
-MCS (Data Rate) Settings (802.11n modes only) This field shows the Modulation and Coding Scheme (MCS) index values supported by the radio.
-Each index can be enabled and disabled independently.
 Broadcast/Multicast Rate Limiting Enabling multicast and broadcast rate limiting can improve overall network performance by limiting the number of packets transmitted across the network.
 By default the Multicast/Broadcast Rate Limiting option is disabled.
-Until you enable Multicast/Broadcast Rate Limiting, the following fields will be disabled: •) Rate Limit - Enter the rate limit you want to set for multicast and broadcast traffic.
+Until you enable Multicast/Broadcast Rate Limiting , the following fields will be disabled.
+Broadcast/Multicast Rate Limit Enter the rate limit you want to set for multicast and broadcast traffic.
 The limit should be greater than 1, but less than 50 packets per second.
 Any traffic that falls below this rate limit will always conform and be transmitted to the appropriate destination.
-The default and maximum rate limit setting is 50 packets per second. •) Rate Limit Burst - Setting a rate limit burst determines how much traffic bursts can be before all traffic exceeds the rate limit.
+The default and maximum rate limit setting is 50 packets per second.
+Broadcast/Multicast Rate Limit Burst Setting a rate limit burst determines how much traffic bursts can be before all traffic exceeds the rate limit.
 This burst limit allows intermittent bursts of traffic on a network above the set rate limit.
 The default and maximum rate limit burst setting is 75 packets per second.
-TSPEC Mode Regulates the overall TSPEC mode on the AP.
-The options are: •) On - The AP handles TSPEC requests according to the TSPEC settings you configure on the Radio page.
-Use this setting if the AP handles traffic from QoScapable devices, such as a Wi-Fi CERTIFIED phone. •) Off - The AP ignores TSPEC requests from client stations.
-Use this setting if you do not want to use TSPEC to give QoS-capable devices priority for time-sensitive traffic.
-TSPEC Voice ACM Mode Regulates mandatory admission control (ACM) for the voice access category.
-The options are: •) On - A station is required to send a TSPEC request for bandwidth to the AP before sending or receiving a voice traffic stream.
-The AP responds with the result of the request, which includes the allotted medium time if the TSPEC was admitted. •) Off - A station can send and receive voice priority traffic without requiring an admitted TSPEC; the AP ignores voice TSPEC requests from client stations.